 Elena Gubanova and Ivan Govorkov add portraits to the Fingask Castle subscription mural.
 Credit: Helen Molchanoff

-For £2,000 ($2,750) fans of the Fingask Follies, and people who are involved in the production, have their portraits added to the painting of the castle's garden.
+For up to £3,000 ($4,260) fans of the Fingask Follies, and people who are involved in the production, have their portraits added to the painting of the castle's garden.
 Some choose to commission portraits of their children and dogs.
 "One of our friends decided to add his vintage Bentley."

-The money raised goes towards the major expenses such as heating and gardening.
-The castle's collection of topiary trees, which form domes, swirls, spirals, and wedding cake-style layers, require frequent trimming to maintain their shapes.
+The castle's major expenses include heating and gardening.
+Its collection of topiary trees, which form domes, swirls, spirals, and wedding cake-style layers, require regular trimming to maintain their shapes.
 Potholes on the castle's mile-long drive appear on a regular basis and need to be filled.
 "People tell us we should tarmac the drive, but this is a family home and it wouldn't feel right."

 The Fulfords of Great Fulford